commercialhaskell/stack/doc/yaml_configuration.md

   haddock-deps: false

   # If specified, implies haddock-internal: false and
   # haddock-hyperlink-source: true.
-Since Stack UNRELEASED.
+Since Stack 2.15.1.
   haddock-for-hackage: false

   # The configuration is ignored, if haddock-for-hackage: true.